TomColdenhoff/stl-slicer/README.md

 - Own bmp export code, we now use a library which doesn't exactly fit our needs.
 - Fix memory leaks.
 - make code more efficient and cleaner.
-- other output formats support
+- other output formats support.